cossacklabs/product-docs/acra/what-is-acra.md

 Acra guarantees that no amount of data and/or secrets leaked from the database could be sufficient for decryption of the data stolen from the database.
 This is achieved through cryptography rather than through general system design.

-Acra your risk model drastically - you can now deal with more sec risks with less security controls, and you need to monitor a smaller attack surface.
+Acra changes your risk model drastically - you can now deal with more security risks with less security controls, and you need to monitor a smaller attack surface.

 Acra moves the security boundary closer to the data.
 Insiders, privileged attackers, DBAs, infrastructure administrators have less opportunity for unauthorized access and there are no implicit "trusted paths" to access the data without authorization/authentication/security control application.